brayjmendoza/webdev-classifier/README.md

 For example, let's use the KNN model for irises.
 The iris models have four-dimensions (sepal length, sepal width, petal length, petal width).
 Since we can't visualize two dimensions, two plots are used to visualize them.
 One plot is a heatmap for the sepal plane, where sepal length and width are held constant; and the other heatmap is for the petal plane, where the petal length and width are held constant.
 The model visualizations at the bottom of the page choose the average values of all the data as constants.
 However, by toggling the visualize button in the classification form, the feature values that you inputted will be used as constants for these planes.
 Furthermore, these heatmaps will highlight your iris on the generated heatmaps.
 This allows you to visualize your iris in context, making it easier to understand how the models are deciding.

 ### Commands
-I also has a number of utility commands for this project
+I also have a number of utility commands for this project

 `init-db` - Initializes the database.
 MUST BE RUN BEFORE RUNNING THE APP FOR THE VERY FIRST TIME `clean` - Cleans all files created at runtime